pepzwee/node-steam-market-manager/README.md

 I'm developing this module for [Skins.ee](https://www.skins.ee) CS:GO item trade-up website.
 Since I did not find any other module suitable for my needs I've decided to create my own first module for Node.js.

+I will add features that I need.
+If you have some good ideas please let me know.

 # Module

+## Web API

+You can either call the methods below in a script or enable the WebApi.

+### Constructor options for WebApi

+* `enableWebApi` - Optional.
+Defaults to `false`, if `true` then it will enable the WebApi using Express.
+* `webApiPort` - Optional.
+Defaults to `1337`.
+This is the port the WebApi will be listening on.
+* `webApiSeperator` - Optional.
+Defaults to `!N!`.
+This seperates the items when calling `/items/:names`.

+### /item/:name

+Fetches item's price from Market using `getItem` method.
+Uses the default constructor values.

+### /items/:names

+Fetches multiple items prices from Market using `getItems` method.
+Uses the default constructor values.

+### /items/all

+Fetches all items and their prices from Backpack.tf using `getAllItems` method.
+Uses the default constructor values.

 ## Methods